Learning from each other: cooperation in climate policy

-Title: Mexican-German Climate Change Alliance
+Title: Mexican-German Climate Change Alliance Phase III

-Commissioned by: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Partner organisation: Secretariat of Environment and Natural Resources (SEMARNAT)

-Overall term: 2010 to 2019
+Overall term: 2019 to 2023

 With the reform of Mexico’s climate legislation in 2018, the country also enshrined its national climate targets (Nationally Determined Contributions, NDCs) in law within the framework of the Paris Agreement.
 In the international arena, Mexico also declared its willingness to reduce its greenhouse gas emissions by 22 per cent (with international support by 36 per cent) by 2030 relative to the ‘business as usual’ scenario.
 In its efforts to adapt to climate change, too, Mexico is pursuing ambitious goals, which are set out in 21 specific measures.
 For example, the country aims to stop deforestation, meaning the (illegal) conversion of forest areas into other forms of land use.
 The number of cities and communities that are particularly vulnerable to the impacts of climate change is to decrease by at least 50 per cent.
 In addition, the installation of early warning systems is planned throughout the country.